Johann Christian Neuwart married on 30 April 1765 in St. Peter’s Lutheran Church in Lübeck to Catharina Barbara Büring [Beringer].

-The 1767 census records that Johannes Neuwert came from the German region of Schleswig-Holstein.
-The Eichhorn research reports that he came from the German region of Lothringen.
+The 1767 census records that Johannes Neuwert came from the town of Schleswig in the Holstein region.

 - Mai, Brent Alan.
-1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Db50.
+1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Rw07, Rw40.

 - Mai, Brent Alan and Dona Reeves-Marquardt, German Migration to the Russian Volga (1764-1767) (Lincoln, NE: American Historical Society of Germans from Russia, 2003): #8.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 4 (Göttingen: Der Göttinger Arbeitskreis, 2008): 38.